-Bill: What were you working on when you were in the Gowanus studio?
+Rail: What were you working on when you were in the Gowanus studio?

 E.V.: My grad thesis show was a series of dissected wetsuits that I thought of as deconstructed superheroes.
 The wetsuits were suspended in open vitrines with stainless steel wire.
 Ironically I started working on smaller things in my huge studio.
 I started making drawings based on the floor plans of Hugh Hefner’s private jet, that ultimately became a blueprint series.

 E.V.: Actual blueprint drawings, 18 × 24 inches.
 I was playing with the presumptuous language of architecture so they appeared to be documents with scaled instructions one could build from.
 Thinking big, but in plan view.
 The original floor plans of the 60’s jet are wonderfully curvaceous and I repeated the interior elements for each successive drawing so each one became progressively larger and resembled animated cell growth gone out of control.
 I wanted to depict experiential fantasy space.
 Space you could imagine walking through.